-If you’ve never seen brussel sprouts growing, this is what they look like.
+If you’ve never seen Brussels sprouts growing, this is what they look like.
 They’re basically little cabbages growing up a stalk.
 The picture above shows very small sprouts, and they normally grow a bit bigger.

-In addition to tasting great, brussel sprouts are incredibly nutritious.
-They look a little like a cabbage, but taste much better in my opinion.
 According to Nutrition and You, they are a great source of Vitamins A, K, and C, are rich in B Complex vitamins, full of anti-oxidants, and are also a rich source of minerals like copper, calcium, potassium, iron, manganese, and phosphorus.
-Nutrition and You mentions all kinds of cancer fighting properties that brussel sprouts have and claim that these vegetables should be eaten on weight loss programs because they have a low glycemic value and are low in calories.
+Nutrition and You mentions all kinds of cancer fighting properties that Brussels sprouts have.
+They have a low glycemic value and are low in calories.

 First, fry up some bacon – 3-4 pieces is plenty.
 I use nitrate free bacon I buy at Costco.
 It’s YUMMY!
 I just use my kitchen scissors to cut up a few pieces and then cook them over medium high heat in a nice cast iron skillet.